aras-p/aras-p.hugo/content/blog/2025/08-scopes.md

 The process would be:
 - GPU already gets the image it needs to display anyway,
 - Drawing a scope would be rendering a point sprite for each input pixel.
 Sample the image based on sprite ID in the vertex shader, and position it on the screen accordingly.
-Waveform puts it at original coordinate horizintally, and at color luminance vertically.
+Waveform puts it at original coordinate horizontally, and at color luminance vertically.
   Vectorscope puts it based on color YUV U,V values.
 - The points need to use blending in "some way", so that you can see how many points hit the same luminance level, etc.
 - The points _might_ need to be larger than a pixel, if you zoom in.
-- The poitns might need to be "smaller than a pixel" if you zoom out, possibly by fading away their blending contribution.
+- The points might need to be "smaller than a pixel" if you zoom out, possibly by fading away their blending contribution.

 So I did all that, it was easy enough.
 Performance on my RTX 3080Ti was also much better than with CPU based scopes.
 Since rendering alpha blended points makes it easy to have them colored, I also made each point retain a bit of original image